 Diving into Sharm

-The city of Sharm El-sheik is one of the most visited places in Egypt for luxury water sport amenities.
-According to the latest Sinai Tourist Information this place has plenty of tourist facilities of international standard.
+The city of Sharm El-sheik is one of the most visited places in Egypt for luxury water sports amenities.
+According to the latest Sinai Tourist Information, this place has plenty of tourist facilities of international standard.

 The city provides some exotic arrangements of diving and snorkeling.
 It is also a model place for open water diving and gaining a PADI or CMAS certificate.